danthedaniel/BF-JIT/README.md

 **\*Update**:
-The aarch64 implementation in `src/runnable/jit/code_gen/aarch64.rs` was written entirely by Claude 4 Opus.
-It managed to port the code perfectly on the first try.
-Adjustments were later made to clean up its messy cross-platform adjustments to executable memory allocation.
-But overall I'm very impressed.
+The aarch64 implementation in `src/runnable/jit/code_gen/aarch64.rs` was written almost entirely by Claude 4 Opus.

 ## Supports